Retractable Patio at Seventh Son Brewing Co.

 The retractable-roof idea came from Mario Batali’s Eataly in New York City, Castore said according to an interview with Colin by ThisWeek Community News.
 Seventh Son was able to construct a similar retractable roof so the patio could be used in all weather conditions.
 With an additional full bar, the new patio is meant to be both a taproom expansion and an event space.

-According to Columbus Underground, patrons can access the rooftop patio via a door at the back of the taproom.
+Furthermore, patrons can access the rooftop patio via a door at the back of the taproom.
 From there, they can take an elevator or the stairs.
-More than a dozen long tables populate the space, making it optimal for large groups of friends.
+Above all, more than a dozen long tables populate the space, making it optimal for large groups of friends.

-Libart’s Project Manager, Jeff Manger, says space is designed for year-round use.
-The skylights are paneled with multi-wall polycarbonate that prevents condensation, allows moderate daylighting, and blocks 99% of UV so it doesn’t yellow or allow sun-damage to interior contents.
-The PC extrusion is sealed on both ends to prevent debris from entering the ridge and yet allow ventilation at the eve.
+Additionally, Libart’s Project Manager, Jeff Manger, says space is designed for year-round use.
+The skylights are paneled with multi-wall polycarbonate.
+This prevents condensation, allows moderate daylighting, and blocks 99% of UV.
+So, it doesn’t yellow or allow sun-damage to interior contents.
+Moreover, the PC extrusion is sealed on both ends to prevent debris from entering the ridge and yet allow ventilation at the eve.

 Seventh Son Brewing Co.
 Location: